Robin Ha

 Robin Ha is an illustrator, writer, and graphic novelist.

 Life and career

 Early life

-Ha was born in Seoul, South Korea by the name "Ha Chuna" and was raised by her single mother, Cassie.
+Ha was born in Seoul, Korea and is Korean by nationality.
+She went by the name "Ha Chuna" and was raised by her single mother, Cassie.
 At the age of 14, her mother brought her on a 'summer trip' to the United States, which became a permanent relocation to Huntsville, Alabama after her mother abruptly announced marriage to a suitor living there.
 While in the United States, she maintained her interest in Korean manhwa comic books, a hobby she picked up from her mother.
 Ha would graduate from the Rhode Island School of Design, and relocate to Brooklyn, where she began trying her hand in home cooking Korean cuisine.

 Cook Korean!

 Ha was working as a textile designer when she contributed a single page for a comic anthology illustrating a recipe for a Korean dish.
 In 2014, she began illustrating recipes for Korean dishes and posting a web comic series titled "Banchan in Two Pages”.
 After the popularity of the series grew, Ten Speed Press approached Ha about publishing an illustrated cookbook.
 As she had not undergone formal culinary training and was a relatively inexperienced cook, she cooked with her mother for the first time to develop the recipes featured.

 In 2016, Ha released "Cook Korean!: A Comic Book with Recipes", which contained both narrative-driven comics as well as her illustrations of recipes and explanations of Korean ingredients and culinary practices.
 It debuted on the New York Times Bestselling List.
 Ha's choice of integrating Korean characters into the mostly English text, rather than transliterating or translating them, was highlighted as a part of a trend of non-English characters appearing in otherwise English-language cookbooks.